Modification of Orders

 How to Modify Existing Child Support Order

 K.S.A.
-23-3005 provides that the court may modify or change any prior order within three years of the date of the original order or a modification order, when a material change in circumstances is shown.
-If more than three years has passed since the date of the original order or modification order, a material change in circumstance need not be shown.
+23-3005 provides that the court may modify or change any prior order within three years of the date of the most recent child support order, when a material change in circumstances is shown.
+If more than three years has passed since the date of the most recent child support order, a material change in circumstance need not be shown.
 Below is an excerpt from the Kansas Child Support Guidelines reflecting what constitutes a material change of circumstances.

-If you feel you may have a material change in circumstances, or when it has been more than three years since the entry of your original order or last modification order, you may contact the District Court Trustee Office or your attorney to request a child support review.
+If you feel you may have a material change in circumstances, or when it has been more than three years since the entry of your most recent child support order, you may contact the District Court Trustee Office or your attorney to request a child support review.
 You may also file a Motion for Modification of Child Support pro se.
-Click here for the pro se Motion to Modify Child Support form.
-Each party will need to fill out a Post Decree Domestic Relations Affidavit.
+Each party will also need to fill out a Post Decree Domestic Relations Affidavit (see buttons below).

 Pursuant to the Kansas Child Support Guidelines, a material change of circumstances may include

 - 10% Rule: A change of financial circumstances of the parents or the guidelines which would increase or decrease by 10% the amount of child support owed.
 A parent shall notify the other parent of any change of financial circumstances including, but not necessarily limited to, income, work-related child care costs, and health insurance premiums which, if changed, could constitute a material change of circumstances.